co360/soda-hol/4-use-soda-apis-for-crud-operations.md

     ![row in todos table](images/4/row-in-todos-table.png)

     If you scroll to the right of the results, you'll see that the json_document column is defined as a BLOB type by default.
-To see the content with SQL Developer Web, click the "pencil" icon in the field and select the Saved Text tab.
+To see the content with SQL Developer Web, click inside the BLOB column for a given row.
+Then click the "pencil" icon in the field and select the Saved Text tab.

     ![edit blob modal](images/4/blob-content.png)

 ### **Part 3**: Fetch documents from the collection

 Now that todos are being stored in the collection, the next thing to add is the ability to fetch them back out so they can be displayed in the todo app.
 As you saw in the previous part, document keys in SODA are stored as separate metadata - not as part of the document content.
 This is something you'll need to consider when building apps as clients often need the keys to work with REST APIs.
-[Consult the documentation](https://oracle.github.io/node-oracledb/doc/api.html#-293-creating-and-accessing-soda-documents) for details on adding documents to collections.
+[Consult the documentation](https://oracle.github.io/node-oracledb/doc/api.html#-293-creating-and-accessing-soda-documents) for details on accessing documents in collections.

 1. Return to the **todos.js** file in the **db_apis** directory.

 2. Locate the `find` function and replace the comment related to adding SODA code with code that does the following:
+    * Get a reference to the todos collection.
-    * Fetch all of the todo documents from the todos collection.
+    * Fetch all of the todo documents from the todos collection using the `getDocuments` method of a SodaOperation instance.
     * Iterate over the the documents returned and use them to populate the `todos` array which is already declared and returned at the end of the function.
-Each todo element in the array should have an `id` property with a value that maps to the key of the document.
+In each iteration, use the `getContent` method to fetch the JSON content.
+Add an `id` property to the content with a value that's the same as the key of the document.

     Do your best to write the code on your own, but [use this find example](solutions/4/find.js) if needed.